temportalflux/integro-tabletop/Backlog.md

 ## DnD5e Features

-- Spell Overview component
-	- use this component in item container UI/X
-	- add:
-		- Rank (if overriden/desired; not used for spell panel, but will be used for spell container)
-		- Required Components?
-- spell container item UI/X
-	- Editting the spells in an item opens the spell object dialog using a specific filter as defined by the spell container.
-The dialog contains the list of spells currently in the container and all spells which can be added to the container, much like the item object browser or spell selector.
-	- Item Details Modal
-		- Container info
-			- Are spells consumed?
-Is the item consumed?
-			- Spellcasting DC/Bonus
-			- capacity (number of spells, rank range + total)
-			- Can the container be transcribed from?
-Prepared from?
-		- Button to add spells to container
-		- List of spells currently contained (as card rows)
-			- with button to delete any of them
-			- include cast at rank and spell dc/bonus
-	- If castable, spells in the container show up in the spells panel.
-	- Casting a spell from the container can remove the spell from the container (consume_spell) and destroy the item if its the last spell (consume_item).
 - Wizards can add spells to spellbook req; spell containers
 - Wizard's can prepare spells from spellbook